astravant/digitalgarden/_notes/daily-notes.md

 # December 18, 2020

-- It is worth the bet to get onto new platforms early, build a biz on top of new platforms
+- It is worth the bet to get onto new platforms early, build a biz on top of new platforms.

 # December 15, 2020